raul23/pyebooktools/README.rst

   This is a regular expression that is matched against the MIME type of the searched files.
 Matching files are searched directly for ISBNs, without converting or OCR-ing them to ``.txt`` first.

+* ``--isbn-ignored-files <value>``, config variable ``isbn_ignored_files``; see default value in `default_config.py#L62`_

+  This is a regular expression that is matched against the MIME type of the searched files.
+Matching files are not searched for ISBNs beyond their filename.
+The default value is a bit long because it tries to make the scripts ignore .gif and .svg images, audio, video and executable files and fonts, you can find it in `default_config.py#L62`_.

 Options for OCR
 ^^^^^^^^^^^^^^^